dp8523/RochesterMunchies/docs/DesignDoc.md

 shopping cart, where the customer can add and remove items from the cart.
 The model also displays the relationship between the owner and the inventory, adding, removing, and updating snacks.
-Also it shows new features such as the subscription where the customer can edit a subscription and change how frequently they can recieve snacks.
+Also it shows new features such as the rating system where the customer leave a numerical rating for a snack, and order history where contents of past purchases and timestamps are recorded.

 ## Architecture and Design